 Middletown OH 45044

 M - Th: 8:00 AM - 8:00 PM

 Mental Health Services Offered:

-Pharmacological Management (Medication): Psychiatric/mental health/medical intervention used to reduce/stabilize and/or eliminate psychiatric symptoms with the goal of improving functioning, including management and reduction of symptoms.
+Pharmacological Management (Medication): A psychiatric/mental health/medical intervention used to reduce/stabilize and/or eliminate psychiatric symptoms with the goal of improved functioning, including management and reduction of symptoms.
 Pharmacological management services should result in well-informed/educated individuals and family members and in decreased/minimized symptoms and improved/maintained functioning for individuals receiving the service.
 Medication management is commonly utilized in this service.

-Housing/Residential: These are considered other mental health services which support clients with mental illness to find affordable residential living placements to assist in meeting physical needs for shelter.
+- Housing/Residential: These are considered other mental health services which support persons/clients with mental illness to find affordable residential living placements to assist in meeting physical needs for shelter.